Criminal law of Singapore: Defences

+Intoxication

 Intoxication is described as a defence in the penal code under specific circumstances.
 Andrew Simester has described the intoxication subsections in the penal code as largely not providing for a defence but a means by which intoxicated persons can be prosecuted without having to establish mens rea.
 He interprets s 85(1) as containing a legal fiction which regards an accused, who has no mens rea owing to intoxication, as having mens rea that allows for criminal conviction.
 Simester regards true defences provided under s 85(2) as "likely to be rare in the extreme" and "those where the intoxication triggers a condition analogous to insanity".

 Unsoundness of mind

 The finding of the defence of unsoundness of mind is a legal one and not a medical one.
-The fact that an accused had a mental disorder does not disprove guilt.
-Rather, the court may make a factual finding as to whether the mental disorder had deprived the accused of control over his actions.
+The fact that an accused had a mental disorder, or had a low intelligence, does not in itself disprove guilt.
+Rather, the court must make a factual finding as to whether the mental impairment had deprived the accused of control over his actions.
 The fact that an accused could clearly remember committing a crime may suggest that an offence was not done in insanity.

 Crime-specific defences

-Diminished responsibility, provocation, exceeding private defence and sudden fight are partial defences that can reduce a conviction of murder to that of culpable homocide.
+Diminished responsibility, provocation, exceeding private defence and sudden fight are partial defences that can reduce a conviction of murder to that of culpable homicide.

-Dimished responsibility, as in English law, requires three criteria to be met: an abnormality of mind; that the abnormality was naturally caused, rather than being voluntarily induced via substance use; and that the abnormality substantially impaired an individual's responsibility.
-The first and third criteria are legal determinations, whereas the second criteria is determined by medical experts.
+Diminished responsibility, as in English law, requires three criteria to be met: (i) an abnormality of mind; (ii) that the abnormality was naturally caused, rather than being voluntarily induced via substance use; and (iii) that the abnormality substantially impaired an individual's responsibility.
+The first and third criteria are legal determinations, whereas the second criteria is determined by medical experts; it is not merely sufficient that an individual has a mental disorder, but that the mental disorder at the time of the offence had a material influence on the individual.
 On deciding the third criteria, judges consider an accused's conduct in determining whether they had difficulty or inability in controlling themselves.
 The ability to make decisions to avoid getting caught, or to continue a criminal activity, are factors that may suggest a lack of substantial impairment.

-The provocation defence requires both for the accused to have actually lost control as a result of the provocation, and for an ordinary person in similar circumstances to have lost control due to the "grave and sudden" nature of the provocation.